-- ☐ Visually inspect the generator for fuel, oil, water leaks or loose parts. - ☐ Check the oil level on the dipstick. - Check the coolant level in the coolant recovery tank. - ☐ Check your fuel supply.

-☐ Check drive belts for proper tension.

-☐ Check for abnormal noise such as knocking, vibration and blow-back sounds.

-☐ Inspect the exhaust system.

-☐ Record the hour meter reading in your log to determine if any maintenance is required.
+- □ Visually inspect the generator for fuel, oil, water leaks or loose parts. - □ Check the oil level on the dipstick. - □ Check the coolant level in the coolant recovery tank. - Check your fuel supply. - □ Check drive belts for proper tension. - Check for abnormal noise such as knocking, vibration and blow-back sounds. - □ Inspect the exhaust system. - Inspect the hour meter reading and compare to maintenance schedule to determine if any maintenance is required.

 See 5.1 Maintenance Schedule.